Bayan-Sairafi/Bayan_Sairafi/Final_Part_2.md

 1. What did you like about the presentation?
  The presentation was informative and had a nice information flow starting from the problem statement, definition of terms, and concluding with recommendations.
 I particularly liked the artistic choice of pictures and supporting graphs which I believe greatly complimented the idea.

-I also think that there was sufficient references to support the points presented.

 2. Were the key points of the presentation clear and well-organized?
 Yes.
 The presentation was engaging, and it held the audience's attention.